 I learned to make traditional tomato pies shortly after moving to the South.
 Fresh tomato pies are delicious and comforting, but not that pretty, if I’m being honest.

 Several years ago I found an alluring photo of a fresh tomato tart in a magazine and had to see how it compared to the humble southern tomato pie.

 The photo in the magazine, as I said, was wonderfully impressive.
 Yet upon tasting it, we discovered the flavor was quite disappointing.
 Mediocre at best.

 Let’s not get confused here, the old-fashion tomato pie was far superior in taste and texture to the magazine tart and really needed no revision.
-I just like to change things up.
+I just like to change things up on occasion, for funsies.